spetlr-org/spetlr/docs/power_bi/README.md

 on the workspace level or the dataset level.
 On the workspace level, when clicking on "Manage access" as shown in the beginning, you can assign a role to the user or user group.
-To assign Build permission to the entire workspace to the given user or group, choose the "Contributor", "Member", or "Admin" role (see screen-shot).
+To assign Build permission to on entire workspace to the given user or group, choose the "Contributor", "Member", or "Admin" role (see screen-shot).
 "Viewer" role doesn't have Build permission!